TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 ### Enable APIs

-The top of Cloud Console has a search bar where you can look up resources, APIs, etc. Use this search bar to find and enable the following APIs:
+The top of [Cloud Console](https://console.cloud.google.com) has a search bar where you can look up resources, APIs, etc. Use this search bar to find and enable the following APIs:
 - Google Cloud Translation
 - App Engine Flexible Environment

+For more info on enabling APIs look [here](https://support.google.com/cloud/answer/6158841?hl=en).

 ### Create a service account